 This is not so very surprising because if aircraft regularly arrived much earlier than scheduled then they would be spending much more time on the ground.
 This is because an aircraft arriving early would not, in general, be able to take off on its next flight any earlier than the scheduled time of departure (as the passengers would not be ready).
 More time on the ground is wasteful for the airline and it also makes life more difficult for the airport, which has a limited amount of gate and stand space available.

 By far the most significant cause of delay is ‘reactionary’ which refers to the late arrival of the incoming aircraft (or connecting flight/crew/cargo).
 This accounts for about 44% of the total amount of delays in Europe or five minutes per flight on average in 2017.
 This also explains why you are more likely to be delayed if you fly later in the day rather than in the morning.
 It also means that if we can minimise non-reactionary delays (called ‘primary delays’), particularly those early in the day, then that benefits not just that flight but subsequent flights as well.
 Eliminating a delay on the first one or two morning flights of a particular aircraft could benefit all the passengers using that aircraft over the next 15 hours.

 Airlines could in theory reduce reactionary delays by allowing much more turnaround time between flights.
 However, this would significantly increase costs for the airlines, which have been striving to make the turnarounds quicker and more efficient.
 Aircraft and crew are only generating income when they are in the air and so having a lot of unnecessary slack in the system in order to guard against intermittent delays would mean more expensive fares.
 And as mentioned above, airports also want short turnarounds to maximise the use of their gates/stands.

-The next largest group of causes for delay, accounting for slightly under 30% of all delays, is entitled “Airline”.
+The next largest group of causes for delay, accounting for about 27% of all delays, is entitled “Airline”.
 This term covers a number of areas, including:

 - Delays in boarding